dantman/elite-vr-cockpit/README.md

 ## License

-The original code and assets in this project are "Copyright © Daniel Friesen - 2018" and are released under the GNU LGPL license version 3.0 or later.
+The original code and assets in this project are "Copyright © Daniel Friesen - 2019" and are released under the MPL-2.0 license.

 This project uses resources from various other sources that have separate licenses.